slackapi/deno-slack-sdk/docs/events.md

     date_created: { type: Schema.types.number },
   },
-  required: ["id", "title", "summary", "severity"], });
+  required: ["id", "title", "summary", "severity"],
+  additionalProperties: false, // Setting this to false forces the validation to catch any additional properties });
 ```

-Note: By default the validation will not check if additional properties were provided, but this can be done by setting `additionalProperties: false` if this functionality is desired.

-### Registering an Event to the App
+### Registering an Event with the App

 To register the newly defined event, add it to the array assigned to the `events`
 parameter while defining the [`Manifest`][manifest].